CUCentralAdvancement/essential-cu/README.md

 Hosted at: https://essential-cu.herokuapp.com/

+## Maintenance

+**Ongoing duties:**
+- Update permalink redirect in `next.config.js`. `/impact` should redirect to the current year's impact report page.
+For 2020 this is redirecting `/impact` to `/impact-reports/onward`.
+- Ensure UptimeRobot monitor is enabled.
+Shared password in LastPass and located on https://uptimerobot.com/dashboard.
+- ...maybe more...

+**Audience:** Unauthenticated - All traffic is public.
+No routes are protected.

+**Dependencies: ...other than Heroku**
+- Drupal 9 API.
+This API is now deprecated and data from it in this codebase under `/data` directory.
+- Fastly.
+Fastly sits in front of the Heroku load balancers.
+TTL is set to 1 day for most content.

+**Status:** Deployed - People are going to https://essential.cu.edu via emails, organic traffic, etc. The "campaign" is over but the content will be public forever.

+List of statuses: (move this to some policy doc place)
+- pre-planning, no dev instance but sample project repo created with scaffolfding
+- active development, dev instance
+- pre-deployment, dev, staging, and prod instance with DNS
+- deployed - open to the world and marketed
+- archived - site is statically hosted elsewhere and dev environments spun down.
+Any needed business logic is (Function-as-a-Service) FaaS -- static server handles logging, redirects, and other middleware but no app-specific business logic.

 ## Development Workflow

 This project uses a version of GitFlow.
 Each issue has a feature branch attached to it based on the issue number.
 For "Issue #10" it would be, `git checkout -b feature/10` to create the corresponding branch.
 Once a pull request is created against the master branch, Heroku builds a review app and shows you the URL.